rjk79/Data-Structures-Algorithms-System-Design/README.md

   - insert and delete are O(logn)
   - creating a heap is NOT O(nlogn) even though it's n els * logn insert time...
     - time is amortized to O(n)
+- Self-balancing Trees
+  - AVL
+  - Black Red Trees
-### Strings and Arrays
+### 5. Strings and Arrays
 - ord() and chr()
-- Kadane’s - largest contig sum in arr
+- Kadane’s - largest contig sum in subarr
 - Rabin Karp - hashing to find pattern in string
+  - turn curr window into hash (integer. e.g 234)
+  - convert when window slides (e.g. 345)
+  - if currWindow hash == target hash, then compare actual chars
 - Two pointers
 - Slow and Fast pointer
 - Moving Window